gassc/simple-inventory/README.md

 # Simple Inventory

-> A barebones tool for logging the low-volume sale of things in a way that is only maybe a little better than using a spreadsheet (but at least will be more consistent).
+This is a simple tool for managing a product inventory: record purchased inventory, manage suppliers, view available stock, record sales, view analytics.
+It uses a bunch of a off-the-shelf software; the result is something that:

+* is better than using a spreadsheet;
+* is a lot less confusing than building/maintaining an something like an MS Access database;
+* provides consistency and promise.

-I built this for a relative's small medical practice, which needed to replace an old Microsoft Works database.
+I built this for a relative's small medical practice, which needed to replace an old _Microsoft Works_ database.
 The functionality here is decidedly built-to-purpose, supporting existing, largely paper-based workflows.

-## Development
+## Software

-This is built with Python 3, Flask, and Flask-Admin, among other things.
+This is built with Python 3, Python-Flask, and Flask-Admin.
+The database is SQLite.
+It uses Twitter Bootstrap v3 for the GUI, and Chart.js for the charts in the analytics view.

+## Development Quickstart

 To develop this project:

 1. Clone the repository:

     ```python
     git clone https://github.com/gassc/simple-inventory.git
     cd simple-inventory
     ```

 2. Create and activate a virtual environment:

     ```python
     python -m venv ENV